CAFE PLAY BY NIGHT

 By night, using an innovative method of partitioning the frame by Gower Sail Shades, the venue is transformed into a large, ambient space based on three tiered levels and focussed around a bespoke designed copper-top bar by the avant-garde Box Furniture Company and local images by Gower Travel Photography and local artist Terry Bevan.

 With locally sourced ingredients you can enjoy the freshly prepared meals, or simply enjoy a piece of cake!
-We are fully licensed & have an extensive menu with choices for all, a range of party packages and great events on at different times though out the year.
+We are fully licensed & have an extensive menu with choices for all, a range of party packages and great events on at different times throughout the year.

 Prior to it’s latest incarnation as Cafe Play by Night, the venue began life as The Regent Cinema in 1926.
 During WWII the building was used as a base for the Home Guard and following that it became a well-known venue under a succession of different names, these included The Casino Ballroom, The Showboat, Tiffany’s, Nutz, Stud’s, Howard’s and Bentley’s!